-- If you bought a 4 pack of lip gloss or matchbox cars from the dollar store open up the package and wrap each item individually.
+If you bought a four-pack of lip gloss or matchbox cars from the dollar store, open up the package and wrap each item individually.
 You just went from one present to four.

-- Has your child been given a gift over the last year that they have completely forgotten about?
-Likely not even open?
+2) Has your child been given a gift over the last year that they have completely forgotten about?
+Likely not even opened?
 Depending on their age – grab the toy and re-wrap it – and stick it under the tree.

-- Start NOW!
+4) Start NOW!
 Start early – start stocking up on clearance items today.
-Buy what you can afford this week, and slowly start adding what you can.
+Buy what you can afford this week, and slowly begin adding what you can.
 Buying what you can afford now will save you big bucks come December!
 Not only can you grab the best deals – but it won’t seem like such a hard hit on your budget.

 - Creating and keeping a Christmas budget